makary-s/simple-monorepo-proto/README.md

 NPM Workspaces is a key feature of this template, which:

-- Works "out of the box" without the need for additional setup.
-- Allows easy referencing of neighboring packages.
+- Allows referencing of neighboring packages without extra configuration.
 - Optimizes the organization of dependencies within the node_modules directory.
-- Provides the ability to run commands for multiple packages simultaneously.
+- Letting you run commands across several projects at once.
+- Works "out of the box" without the need for additional setup or builder.

 ### TypeScript Project References

-- Allows TypeScript to automatically determine the order of project source code compilation, taking into account inter-package dependencies.
 - Prevents the need to rebuild packages if their code has not been modified.
 - Enhances performance when working with the codebase in TypeScript-supporting editors.
+- Helps TypeScript figure out the best build order, considering project dependencies.

 ## Setup Method